SPRING

 An open country gem, a drive along Meiss Road can produce winter raptors and a variety of passerines.
 In spring and summer, this area has been fairly reliable for Lesser Nighthawks and Grasshopper Sparrows.

 This year-round pond in West Sacramento near the eastern edge of the Yolo Causeway is one of the best places in California to see Blue-winged Teal each fall and winter.
-While year-round resident Black-necked Stilts and Avocets breed here in the spring.
+Additionally year-round resident Black-necked Stilts and American Avocets breed here in the spring.

 This vital remnant of riparian habitat has become a haven for warblers, flycatchers and other migrating passerines in the spring and fall.